-Providing an accessible and barrier-free environment is a shared effort, and as an organization, Niigon Machines is committed to working with the necessary parties to make accessibility for all a reality.
-For more detailed information on our accessibility policies, plans, and training programs, please contact the Human Resources department.
+Providing an accessible environment is a shared effort, and as an organization, Niigon is committed to working with the necessary parties to make accessibility for all a reality.
+The AODA's key principles of integration, equality, dignity and independence will be applied regardless of whether an individual is: working within or visiting Niigon, accessing our information; or welcoming us into their place of employment.

 Accessibility Policy & Commitment Statement